Seven (1995 film): Filming

-The studio was unhappy with the darkness of the dailies; Khondji suggested printing the footage brighter but Fincher refused to compromise.
+The studio was unhappy with the darkness of the dailies; Khondji suggested printing the footage brighter, but Fincher refused to compromise.
 Available footage was made into a well-received promotional showreel for the theater-owner convention ShoWest, after which complaints about the darkness ceased.
 Khondji used Panavision Primo lenses, which offered a sharp image with good contrast, and Kodak film stocks that could capture the "gritty" interiors and deep blacks for night-time exteriors.

-Khondji described the scene in which Mills pursues Doe as one of the most-difficult scenes to film due to its length, fast camera movements in rain, and tight, barely lit interior spaces.
+Khondji described the scene in which Mills pursues Doe as one of the most difficult scenes to film due to its length, fast camera movements in rain, and tight, barely lit interior spaces.
 One segment had to be re-filmed because the location was too dark for the camera to capture Freeman's face.
 Pitt insisted on performing his own stunts for the scene; he slipped on a rain-slicked hood, crashing through the windshield and sustaining injuries including cut tendons and nerves in his left hand; Fincher said he saw exposed bone.
 Pitt returned to the set a few days later, having received stitches and a forearm cast, which had to be written into later scenes.
-For scenes set prior to the chase, Pitt would keep his hand in his pocket or otherwise obscured to hide the injury.
+For scenes set before the chase, Pitt would keep his hand in his pocket or otherwise obscured to hide the injury.
 (Note: Attributed to multiple references:)

 The crew had to clear used condoms and crack pipes from the location of the sloth victim sequence, replacing them with prop crack pipes and air fresheners.
 Though the reveal that the victim is still alive was written into the script and known to the stars, sloth actor Michael Reid MacKay later stated that Fincher had only told the SWAT actors that there would be "a corpse" in the scene, leading them to expect a prop, and that McGinley's shock at his movement was genuine on the first take, though McGinley recalled "acting shocked" for the shot.
 Lights with green color gels were shone through the window from the adjacent building to impart the scene with a green tint.
 The ending was scripted to take place directly beneath transmission towers, a location Doe selects to interfere with the police communications; the towers, however, interfered with the film crew's radios and the actors had to use cell phones to communicate with the crew from afar.